mLewisLogic/mlewislogic.github.io/about.md

 Currently, I work on payment systems at [Airbnb](https://www.airbnb.com).
 Before that, I co-founded [Fondu](http://fondu.com).

 I love all technology, and have been fortunate enough to work at every levels of the stack: ASIC, PCB design, embedded firmware, web front+backend and on up to site reliability and big data.

+Tech aside, I love adventure and believe that if it sounds like a bad idea, it will likely make a great story.